-When you buy a home, certain expenses can be tax-deductible.
-One of those expenses relates to the mortgage points you pay to the lender at closing to lower your monthly mortgage payments.
-You can deduct home mortgage points on your taxes, but you’ll need to meet requirements to be able to deduct the funds in the year you paid them, rather than spreading the deduction over the life of the loan.
+Certain expenses are tax deductible when you buy a home.
+The mortgage points you pay to a lender at closing to lower your monthly mortgage payments are one of them.
+You can deduct home mortgage points on your tax return in the year you pay them if you meet certain requirements.
+Otherwise, you can spread the cost of the points out over the life of the loan.

 What Are Mortgage Points?

 The interest you pay on a mortgage loan can hit the six-figure range over 30 years, a common loan term.
 But you can reduce your interest costs if you elect to pay mortgage points to your lender at closing.
 One point costs one percent of your mortgage amount, or $1,000 for every $100,000 you borrow.
 You'll pay $3,000 at closing if you take out a mortgage for $300,000.

 Each point you buy can shave 0.25 percent off the interest rate you’ll pay, although the exact percentage can vary by lender.
 You could drop a 4.25 percent interest rate down to 4 percent by paying that $3,000 at closing.